Dalhousie Cantonment: History

 In August 1954, during the Dalhousie centenary celebrations, Jawahar Lal Nehru, the prime minister of India, visited Baloon, Dalhousie Cantonment.
 He was accompanied by Lt General Kalwant Singh, General Officer Commanding in Chief, Western Command.

+For administrative purposes, the cantonment came under Gurdaspur district until 1966.
+Under the Punjab Reorganisation Act of 1966, Dalhousie, along with Bakloh and Balun cantonments, was transferred to Chamba district of Himachal Pradesh.